Denoising diffusion probabilistic models for probabilistic energy forecasting: Background

 \section{Background}

-This section provides a high-level description of the DDPM and a reminder of the basic principles of the conditional version of GANs, VAEs, and NFs implemented in \cite{DUMAS2022117871}, used to challenge the DDPM.
+This section provides a high-level description of DDPMs and a reminder of the basic principles of the conditional version of GANs, VAEs, and NFs implemented in \cite{DUMAS2022117871}, used to challenge DDPMs.